Peterpiotr/siguren-documentation/docs/source/operation/recovery/manual-service-brake-motosuiveur-backup.rst

 .. ====================================================================================================================

 .. important::
-  This procedure has to be followed in case of one MotoSuiveur Unit servo motor is defective.
+  This procedure has to be followed in case of one MotoSuiveur® Unit servo motor is defective.

-The load lowering movement is controlled manually by operator, through the handle at the MotoSuiveur shaft.
+The load lowering movement is controlled manually by operator, through the handle at the MotoSuiveur® shaft.
 Second operator is required to control main hoist brake.

 .. note::
-  | MotoSuiveur system power should be switched off in control cabinet.
+  | MotoSuiveur® system power should be switched off in control cabinet.
-  | Each of the two operators can stop the operation: the first operator by closing the service brake, the second operator by stopping the rotation of MotoSuiveur Unit.
+  | Each of the two operators can stop the operation: the first operator by closing the service brake, the second operator by stopping the rotation of MotoSuiveur® Unit.
   | During this procedure, the lowering is controlled by the operator on the service brake.
 The other operator follows the movement and can always stop it.